Feature: Ammonium formation

 Biogas plant 535 kW at poultry Dondushany, Moldova

-2. Adding carbon-rich organics like maize silage or fat pulp
+2. Adding carbon-rich organics like maize silage, fat pulp or cow manure

 Adding carbon-rich organics has an effect: the addition of carbon changes the ratio of nitrogen to carbon in the mixture to non-inhibition levels